shorebirdtech/old_repo/packages/shorebird/README.md

 }
 ```

+# Deploying into the cloud
+- `shorebird deploy` works, but requires an API key to use.
+If you're
+  interested in testing Shorebird, please join us on Discord and ask for
+  an API key.
+- `shorebird deploy` currently only uses the local database on the instance
+  which lost on every deploy.
+This is a bug.
+- `shorebird deploy` currently does not show any status or progress.
+Deploys
+  take about 5 minutes to "complete" and then another 5 minutes to fully
+  start the instance in the cloud.
+This is again a bug.\
+- `shorebird deploy` currently only supports a single instance per apiKey
+  (for simplicity), this means every time to you deploy you replace the
+  current instance.
+This will change in the future.

 # Known issues
 - `shorebird run` does not (yet) call `shorebird generate` before running.
   This means that if you change Endpoints, Storable, or Transportable classes